sipsorcery-org/sipsorcery/diary/2026-04-26-Claude-Opus-4.7/result.md

 ## Headline

-The fifth AI attempt at this task is the first to clear the wall the previous four ran into. `VP8Codec.EncodeVideo` produces a fully-decodable VP8 keyframe stream that Chrome renders correctly and continuously — **the WebRTCGetStartedVP8Net example streams audio + video to Chrome at the default Q=32 / 30 fps for 7+ minutes with no audio loss and no video artefacts** (running on the `srtp-per-ssrc-rollover-counter` branch — see "Followup work" below for why that branch matters).
+The fifth AI attempt at this task is the first to clear the wall the previous four ran into. `VP8Codec.EncodeVideo` produces a fully-decodable VP8 stream (keyframe + inter) that Chrome renders correctly and continuously -- **the WebRTCGetStartedVP8Net example streams audio + video to Chrome at the default Q=32 / 30 fps with no audio loss and no video artefacts** (running on master after the SRTP fix and the P-frame foundation series merged -- see "Followup work" below).

 Encoder primitives are individually bit-exact-verified against libvpx C reference output.
 The end-to-end stream against Chrome is the structural signal that the foundation port worked.

-Compared to the prior four entries in this diary, the difference is not the model alone — it's the working method.
+Compared to the prior four entries in this diary, the difference is not the model alone -- it's the working method.
 See "What worked" below.

+## Cost

+Aaron's commission of the work cost approximately **EUR 150 in Anthropic credits** for the successful encoder write -- spanning the seven-PR keyframe foundation series, the SRTP rollover-counter investigation and fix, the five-PR P-frame foundation series, and the follow-up cross-thread fix.
+Recorded here for future reference on what this scope of port-and-debug work costs in 2026 dollars.

 ## Reframing of the original task